 - High yield: Perform two elution steps with the volume indicated in the individual protocol.
-About 90-100% of bound nucleic acid will be eluted. - High yield and high concentration: Elute with the standard elution volume and apply the eluate once more onto the column for reelution.
+About 90-100 % of bound nucleic acid will be eluted. - High yield and high concentration: Elute with the standard elution volume and apply the eluate once more onto the column for reelution.

-Eluted RNA should immediately be put on ice and always kept on ice for optimal stability and to avoid RNA degradation by almost omnipresent RNases (general lab ware, fingerprints, dust).
-For short-term storage freeze at -20 °C, for long-term storage freeze at -70 °C.
+Eluted RNA should immediately be put on ice and always kept on ice for optimal stability because almost omnipresent RNases (general lab ware, fingerprints, dust) will degrade RNA.
+For short term storage freeze at -20 °C, for long term storage freeze at -70 °C.